nrb5089/SignalProcessingTutorial/Module 0 - Signal Processing MS in Python/lab2-TxRx.md

 ![Alt text](../figs/bpskdemo.png?raw=true)

 ### Passband IQ Representation

+In the previous lab, you worked with a signal that was all-real, hence the baseband representation is also real.  **The main takeaway from this subsection is that ANY signal may be represented as real OR complex**.

 In passband representation, the baseband IQ signal is modulated to a higher frequency for transmission.
 Why does it need to be at a certain frequency?
 Let's approach this using an analogy: